kcm2/ab/references/angelbeatshd.rst

 * Chaa wakes up.
 Him, Yuri, Ooyama and Hinata are in Kanade's room [#v2c9-1]_.
 The room isn't what Yuri was expecting (a bed with a canopy.
 Kanade says there isn't one like that in the dorms.)
 Kanade goes to make tea for Chaa.
 * Yuri goes through Kanade's clothes, saying her pyjamas are cute (and smell good), and asks Chaa if he can check if the other clothes smell good too.
 * Chaa says that Yuri is the spitting image of his wife.
 Kanade returns with tea.
-* Chaa and Yuri talk about how he got married in highschool, and ran away together.
-Chaa says they were seperated and he ended up in the afterlife alone.
+* Chaa and Yuri talk about how he got married in high school, and ran away together.
+Chaa says they were separated and he ended up in the afterlife alone.
 He also says:
     | "because in this world, you have something that you still need to do"
 * Yuri invites Chaa to join them.
 Chaa says that he has become complete and he has regained all the little things he had back when he was alive.
 * Kanade says that the tea has cooled down and makes another cup.
 Yuri returns to smelling her clothes.
 She opens a draw and "finds something nice".